 Preproposal statement of inquiry was filed as WSR 06-12-024.

-Title of Rule and Other Identifying Information: Chapter 516-13 WAC, Bicycle traffic and parking regulations.
+Title of Rule and Other Identifying Information: Chapter 516-15 WAC, Skateboard and in-line skate policy.

 Date of Intended Adoption: June 1, 2009.